 How does being tired affect driving?

+If you don't get enough sleep it will affect your ability to function in several different ways any of which can have dangerous consequences when you're driving.
 Driving tired impairs judgement and reaction time so you may react slowly, brake late or miss a hazard altogether.
 This may explain why driving tired is a factor in a lot of rear end crashes.

-Driving tired also affects your coordination so you might find yourself varying your speed - slowing down and speeding up - or your lane position, rather smoothly following a straight line.
+Driving tired also affects your coordination so you might find yourself varying your speed by slowing down and speeding up.
+Similarly, your lane positioning can be affected, you'll likely find yourself drifting across lanes rather than smoothly following a straight line.
+Crashes involving tired drivers are often at high speed and without any braking because the driver was asleep.

 Is it against the law to drive while tired?